Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 237.  ### Question237
 What should the Development Team do when there is no standard contract to create a releasable Product?

-- [ ] Ask the Product Owner to make a Definition of Done
+- [ ] Ask the Product Owner to make a Definition of Done.
-- [ ] Ask Project manager to help them
+- [ ] Ask Project Manager to help them.
-- [ ] Define a list of satisfactory tests for each PBI
+- [ ] Define a list of satisfactory tests for each PBI.
-- [x] The Development Team should define a Definition of Done
+- [x] The Development Team should define a Definition of Done.

 _[⬆ Back to Top](#table-of-contents)_